andyl22/image-shop/README.md

     - Dropdown menus for shop nav (Screen reader and keyboard accesible dropdown)
     - Nav menu for website
     - Basic form styling template
+    - Dynamic Routing for Subsection Items (current test data is not json, but rather an object that is really an array of objects.
+To be fixed as part of setting up the mongodb database schema)

 -- TODO
-    - Lazy Loading of subsection items
+    - Plan out and create mongodb scehams based on test data (current test data is not json, but rather an object that is really an array of objects.
+This should be fine for testing, but will need to be considered as part of the schema planning for the database)
+    - Clean up Dyanmic Routing for Sections and Subsections as part of the above
     - Auth for login
-    - Set up apis and mongodb database
-    - Transition test data json to mongodb schemas
-    - Host static images on S3 or Buckets
+    - Add content management (add shop sections => respective subsection => respective items).
+Locked under user auth
     - Cart system for user or localstorage
     - Checkout menu and forms
+    - Lazy Loading of subsection items
     - Registration form
-    - Dynamic Routing for Subsection Items
-    - Clean up Dyanmic Routing for Sections and Subsections